-Students that were homeschooled are not considered to have a high school diploma or equivalent, however, the homeschooled student can be eligible to receive FSA funds if their secondary school education was in a homeschool state that state law treats as a home or private school.
+Homeschooled students are not considered to have a high school diploma or equivalent, they are eligible to enroll and potentially receive FSA funds if their secondary school education was in a homeschool that state law treats as a home or private school.
 Some states issue a secondary school completion credential to homeschoolers.

-If applicable, the student must obtain this credential to be eligible for FSA funds.
-The student can include in their homeschooling self-certification that they received this state credential.
+- If this is the case in the state where the student was homeschooled, he/she must obtain this credential to be eligible for FSA funds if the state requires it. - The student can include in his/her homeschooling self-certification that he/she received this state credential.